solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

 Last, in order to establish initial trust, we need to create a token shared by the relay server and all potential relay agents.
 This is used by the server to initially verify the identity of a relay agent before issuing a certificate for that agent.
+All registered clusters as well as the management cluster must have the same token value.

 ```shell
 for context in ${MGMT_CONTEXT} ${REMOTE_CONTEXT}; do